f1se4/portfolio/md/molletweather/MolletWeather.md

     Normal days proportion : 54.78 %

-We have done before model without balancing data and we had bad recall for raining days, so we prefer to have model with some wrong positives and improve our accuracy to raining days.
+Before balancing the dataset, we have done some model without balancing data and we had bad recall for raining days, so we prefer to have model with some wrong positives and improve our accuracy to raining days.

-## Dropping correlated variables
+### Dropping correlated variables

 ```python